osstotalsoft/generator-webapp-rocket/README.md

 ```

 You will be prompted to introduce the following information:
  1. The project name.
 This will also be the name of the new folder in which the new application will live.
+A valid project name, only includes lower and upper case letters, digits and '-' or '_' separators!
+No special characters and whitespace are allowed and do not start or end with a separator!
  2. Project description.
 This will be visible in the browser tab and link details.
  3. GraphQL address.
 By default it would be set to `localhost:4000`
  4. Use subscription.
 By default is set to false.
 This will include the WebSocket link in ApolloClient.
  5. Application theme.
 There is a list of available themes you can choose from.
  6. Whether to generate default helm files or not.
  7. If you choose to include default helm files you would also be prompted to specify a name for your helm chart.
+A valid helm chart name, only includes lower case letters, digits and '-' or '_' separators!
+No special characters and whitespace are allowed and do not start or end with a separator!
  8. Identity client name, configured in Identity SaaS for your new application.
  9. Identity scopes.
  10. Identity authority.